Warm welcome whatever the weather in your station !

 My name is Mahama Tawat.
 I am a Research Associate at the Malmö Institute for Studies of Migration, Diversity and Welfare, Malmö University, Sweden and incoming Research Fellow at the University of Montpellier in France.

-I hold a PhD in comparative public policy and administration from the University of Otago in New Zealand and other postgraduate degrees from Stockholm, Malmö and Dalarna Universities in Sweden.
-My trade is the study of policymaking and implementation across countries.
-My areas of expertise are migration policies and public management reforms namely New Public Management and Good Governance.
+I hold a PhD in political science from the University of Otago in New Zealand and other postgraduate degrees from Stockholm, Malmö and Dalarna Universities in Sweden.
+My academic endeavours revolve around comparative migration policy, comparative social policy and public management reforms namely New Public Management and Good Governance.

 Please, give me a shout if you are involved or interested in any of these issues.

 Working paper published on divergence and convergence in the Nordic countries' multiculturalism policies between 1964 and 2006 Read here

 New article on the birth of Sweden's multicultural policy and the impact of Olof Palme and his ideas.

 on the refugee crisis and state capacity published in 2016 in Governance.

 New article on the Syrian refugee crisis and policy responses in Eastern Europe published in East European Politics, 2016.
 Also in the reading list of the University of Florida course on East European Politics (Summer 2016)

 New book chapter The Ethics of Multiculturalism.
 A Reappraisal published in Clennon, D. O. (ed) International Perspectives of Multiculturalism 2015.